Knights-of-Dev/.github/profile/README.md

 # Knights of Dev

 ## description
-Were a group of friends who sometimes develops games together!
+We're a group of friends who sometimes develops games (and other things) together!

 🐴 The horses name is Gringolet 🐴